61418/elhaz/README.md

 ## Description

+Think of `assume` as your own local AWS STS.

 `assume` is a CLI tool with a daemon for exposing automatically refreshed temporary AWS credentials via [boto3-refresh-session](https://github.com/61418/boto3-refresh-session) to shells, SDKs, tools, and more. assume uses a UNIX domain socket with an in-memory session cache and a simple refresh loop.

 ## Installation